grandseiken/static-functional/README.md

 Note that pointer-to-member-function types are transparently converted to regular function pointer types, so e.g. with `struct A { void f(); };`, `sfn::parameter_types_of<&A::f>` would be `sfn::list<A&>` (see `sfn::unwrap` below for more).

-Since the types involved can be awkward to write, some aliases are provided for convenience.
+Since function pointer types can be awkward to write, aliases are provided for convenience.
 You can use them if you don't already have something similar:

 ```cpp
 template <function_type T>